-Ketamine Infusions Therapy for Migraines Questions and Answers
+Ketamine Infusions Therapy for Migraines in Los Altos, CA

 At Bay Area Ketamine Center, our highly trained, and compassionate medical professionals, take great pride in providing ketamine infusion therapy to those who suffer from migraines, giving them the relief, they desperately want and need.
 For more information, call us or schedule an appointment online.
 We are conveniently located at 746 Altos Oaks Drive, Los Altos, CA 94024.

 Can ketamine reduce the pain of chronic migraines?

 When to consider ketamine therapy for chronic migraine pain?